cloudtoid/interprocess/docs/releasing.md

 Binary targets: Linux x64 and ARM64 (glibc 2.34+), macOS ARM64 and x64, Windows x64.
 The x64 Mac release is cross-built; it does not add a permanent Intel Mac CI runner.
 Rust/C source builds support the core's platform/architecture restrictions.
 Python includes a source distribution.
 Go links the installed C SDK; its module does not silently download binaries.

-The Website workflow publishes the static website from main to GitHub Pages.
-The public website at cloudtoid.com uses Sites hosting with the same source.
+The Website workflow validates the static build.
+Publish the public website at cloudtoid.com through its existing Sites hosting project.
 Advertise actual package availability and measured performance; do not label in-process microbenchmarks as application-to-application latency.